Sasha K. Gordon

-Sasha K. Gordon (born Oksana Tischenko) is a Ukrainian born actress residing in New York City.
+Sasha K. Gordon (born Oksana Tischenko, October 11, 1989) is an actress residing in New York City, New York.
 She is most noted for her performance in the 2015 film Natasha, for which she garnered a Canadian Screen Award nomination for Best Actress at the 5th Canadian Screen Awards in March 2017.

 Early life

-Born and raised in Odessa, Ukraine, She moved to the United States at age 16.
+Born and raised in Odesa, Ukrainian SSR, Soviet Union (now Ukraine), She moved to the United States at age 16.

 Education

 Gordon studied marketing and finance at Fordham University, and acting at the Bruce Ornstein Acting Workshop.

 Career

 Gordon is also a stage actress with the Wednesday Repertory Company in New York City, and performed in the off-Broadway play Terezin.

 Sasha's favorite actors are Andrei Mironov, Philip Seymour Hoffman, Meryl Streep, Robert De Niro, and Ben Kingsley.